py5coding/py5generator/README.md

 pip install py5
 ```

+[Detailed installation instructions](http://py5.ixora.io/install/) are available on the documentation website.
+There are some [Special Notes for Mac Users](http://py5.ixora.io/tutorials/mac-users/) that you should read if you use OSX.

 There are currently four basic ways to use py5.
 They are:

 * **module mode**, as shown above